 Effective search engine optimization (SEO) brings new prospects to your website or your designated landing page.

-Simply put, it’s ranking higher in the Google search for certain keywords used to search for you, your competitors, or even just your industry.
+Simply put, it ranks higher in the Google search for certain keywords used to search for you, your competitors, or even your industry.

 The chances of being clicked are much greater than the succeeding pages.

-Good SEO is all about analyzing what customers use to search for you or similar companies—and also keywords that you constantly use in your content and posts (like a hashtag).
+Good SEO is all about analyzing what customers use to search for you or similar companies—and also keywords that you constantly use in your content and posts.

 The more Google associates these keywords on your site, and the more it is visited, the higher your ranking.
 Together, they can help improve your organic SEO.